 The product or program is offered by a nutritionist, chiropractor, diabetes educator, MLM rep, etc. Really?
 Unfortunately, most people in the alternative care business lack the science background to offer an authentic solution for diabetes.
 In most cases, they offer a program that focuses on weight loss.
 Yes, it works temporarily, but eventually, the diabetic realizes that he or she is still diabetic after spending several months and several thousands of dollars!
 Don't assume that just because these nutritionists, diabetes educators, chiropractors, etc. are involved in alternative medicine, that they know what they're doing!

-A list of testimonials.
+A list of (false) testimonials.
 But, most of the testimonials are from people that you can't talk to in order to verify that the people are even real, and that they truly cured their diabetes!
 In fact, there is only one program that provides links to the actual diabetics who have used the program and benefited from the program.

 Note: If you pay attention and look very closely at the photos, you'll realize that many of the photos are stock photos!